joshiatharv1/book_finder/README.md

-# Create a README.md file with the provided content

-readme_content = """
 # BookFinder Application

 **BookFinder** is a React-based web application that allows users to search for books, view results, and sort them by relevance or publication year.
-This project uses the Open Library API to fetch book data and provides a clean, responsive interface for displaying the results.
+This project uses the Open Library API to fetch book data and provides a clean, responsive interface for displaying the all results.

 ---